vacuumlabs/cardano-ctf/README.md

 Welcome to the Cardano Capture the Flag (CTF) challenge by the [Vacuumlabs Auditing](https://vacuumlabs.com/blockchain/smart-contract-auditing/) team!

 It is a game where Cardano developers and enthusiasts can try to exploit purposefully vulnerable smart contracts and learn about the most common security issues and how to prevent them.
 In a way, you can try the job of auditors on some common Cardano vulnerabilities.

 We believe this will provide the community with educational materials needed to write more secure smart contracts.

+## How it works

 Each task has its own folder.
 It consists of three main parts: